 "IT'S ALL ABOUT SOUL.
 From Keyboards and guitar for Emmylou Harris to Keb' Mo' to Garth Brooks and Amy Grant, Phil is an in-demand talent!
 Writer of Grammy Winning "From This Valley" with the Civil Wars, and production credits include Emmylou Harris, The Civil Wars, Keb' Mo', Mat Kearney, Wood Brothers, Shawn Mullins, and The Band Perry."

-Phil's ability to PRODUCE records, WRITE songs, and PERFORM on various instruments, most frequently Piano and Hammond organ, has created a niche that's all his own.
+Phil's ability to PRODUCE records, WRITE songs, and PERFORM on various instruments, most frequently Piano and Hammond organ and Mellotron, has created a niche that's all his own.
 Add to that oddities such as Lap Steel and Accordion, as well as your basic Americana guitar, and that's Phil the session wiz in a nutshell.

 Phil can cross a lot of musical boundaries, from traditional jazz and blues to old school country and modern folk to gospel and pop.
 It doesn't hurt that he's friends with a wide variety of artists from Keb' Mo' to Lana Del Rey to Marcus Mumford!
 Somehow, Phil Madeira has developed a clientele that is diverse and eclectic- Elvis Costello, Sixpence None The Richer, Buddy Miller, Little Big Town, Garth Brooks, and The Waterboys have all hired Phil.

-With numerous instruments to choose from, the best recording gear, and a friendly, welcoming attitude, Phil will do everything possible to make you happy with the work you do together.
+With many instruments to choose from, the best recording gear, and a friendly, welcoming attitude, Phil will do everything possible to make you happy with the work you do together.

 Credits